Jay Miller (anthropologist): Career

-Miller wrote his Ph.D dissertation on the Keresan Pueblo people.
+Miller wrote his PhD dissertation on the Keresan Pueblo people.
 While in New Jersey, he began working with speakers of the Delaware language and collaborated with Nora Thompson Dean on a publication on the Delaware "Big House" rite.

 Miller was teaching at the University of Washington in the late 70s.
 At an anthropology symposium at Pacific Lutheran University in 1976, he was one of 4 lecturers to give papers on Indian fishing in Puget Sound.
 His friendship with the anthropologist Viola Garfield also led to fieldwork among the Tsimshian at Hartley Bay, British Columbia.
 In 1978, he cautioned anthropologists to use more complex models when considering Native American practices as a lot of practices thought to be unique to the West Coast are found in indigenous populations globally.

 He has also done fieldwork with the Salish people at the Colville Indian Reservation and the Snoqualmie in Washington state, as well as the Muscogee.
 His research around 2012, uncovered discrepancies in the Charles Roblin's Schedule of Unenrolled Indians (also known as the Roblin Rolls or the Roblin Rolls of Non-Reservation Indians in Western Washington) as a result of notations by Roblins in red ink not being picked up in black and white photocopies.

 Miller was also, for a time, associate director of the D'Arcy McNickle Center for American Indian History at the Newberry Library in Chicago.